 1880: It all started with the discovery of radio waves, which soon led to the telegraph and mobile phones .
 1901: A brief letter between Britain and Canada was the first wireless Transatlantic message.
 1922: With the discovery of FM frequencies, as well as the portable radio, a framework was established.

-Read moreWhat is the concept of wireless communication?
+Read moreWhat are the types wireless communication?

 Read more